top of page

 Am I a "BLACK" artist, or an Artist?

-Part of being an educator is knowing what knowledge you know or don't and being open to learning new things.
-And I believe in the non-duality that can bring people closer without the fear of whether it is good or bad.
+Part of being an educator is knowing what knowledge you know or don't know and being open to learning new things.
+And I believe in the non-duality that can bring people closer without fearing whether it is good or bad.
 I am asking people how they perceive me so I can have a better approach to dialogue because how people see me defines how they can be taught and interact with me.
 And for I know how they see me, I'd know what tools to use to inspire them (and myself).

-So I asked people, "Am I a black artist, or an artist?" and these are their answers.
+So I asked people, "Am I a black artist or an artist?" and these are their answers.

 Am I "Accepted" or "Tolerated"?

-What do I need to do
+What do I need to do to maintain being a

 Pompadó